Michael-A-Kuykendall/muxide/README.md

 The CLI tool accepts raw encoded frames from stdin or files and produces MP4 output.

-## 🦀 Used By CrabCamera

-Muxide powers **[CrabCamera](https://github.com/Michael-A-Kuykendall/crabcamera)** - the production-ready desktop camera plugin for Tauri applications.
-CrabCamera uses Muxide for reliable MP4 output with perfect A/V synchronization.

-> **Check out CrabCamera** if you need camera/audio recording in your Tauri app!
-It provides unified access to desktop cameras and microphones with professional controls.

 ## Core Invariant

 Muxide enforces a strict contract: